Personal Finance

 Leaving corporate:

 I had just gone back to work after being on maternity leave for 6 months and things were not going as planned.
-To keep it PG..
-I didn’t feel like I was being treated fairly.
 I had been told I’d be promoted before maternity leave, I had applied for the promotion, then never got it.
-When I spoke to HR about it, they essentially said “we don’t promote people on maternity leave”.
-So after 5 years and working my tail off, an external candidate was hired for a job that should have been given to someone on our team.. and then the promotion I was supposed to get vanished into thin air like it was never discussed.
+When I spoke to HR they essentially said “we don’t promote people on maternity leave”.
+So after 5 years with the company and working my tail off, the promotion I was supposed to get vanished.
 My boss (who was amazing) left the company just before I went on maternity leave, and 2 of my co-workers left during my maternity leave.
-So when I came back, the team had completely turned over and was not headed in a good direction.
-I had been trying to find another role internally but wasn’t having the best of luck.
+So when I came back, the team had completely turned over and was not headed in an optimistic direction.
+I tried finding another role internally but didn’t have any luck due to poor timing with opportunities.

 Retirement: